#1 Alternative Routes to Everest Base Camp

 Hike in from the Lower Solukhumbu

-The 95% of Everest trekkers who fly to Lukla miss out on the beautiful Lower Solukhumbu region, since they fly straight over it towards the higher mountains.
+Trekkers who fly to Lukla miss out on the beautiful Lower Solukhumbu region, since they fly straight over it towards the higher mountains.

 To experience this amazing part of Nepal in the Himalayan foothills, take a jeep from Kathmandu to trailheads in Bhandar or Salleri, or you can fly to Phaplu and start the trek there.
 Each of these options will let you enjoy the lush valleys, scenic Sherpa villages and Tibetan monasteries.
 You will need more time (6 extra days from Bhandar and about 4 from Sallerie / Phaplu) before you merge with the main EBC trail near Lukla.
+If you have more time you should consider side trips to Pikey Peak and Dudh Kunda, both of which are highly recommended off-the-beaten path experiences.

 Gokyo Lakes & The Three Passes Trek